 The lesions have a thin wall and are located superficially.
 Therefore they bleed easily.
 Occasionally there are larger elevated abnormalities.
 When required (in case of frequent bleeding or severe cosmetic objections) treatment is relatively easy with electro-coagulation or laser treatment.

-Telangiectasia on the skin, tongue and cuticle
+Telangiectasia on the skin, tongue, cuticle and nail bed

 Prevalence of teangiectases in skin and mucosa